PubInv/krake/README.md

 In this case, the Krake serves the essential need of alarming life-threatenign mechanical failures, such as a hose disconnet.
 It is still the case that some algorithm must decided what to raise as an alarm.
 We hope to systematize that decision in the open-source ADaM project.

+## Krake Test and Assembly procedure Document
+Instructions to test the subassembly units when received from the manufacturer.
+And instructions to add additional components to the subassembly PCB_KRAKE_REV2.0 to build the final assembly of PWA into an enclosure.
+URL: [Krake Test and Assembly procedure Document](https://www.overleaf.com/project/691ca3def1fcd4e384b10919)

 ## Inventory